 Bring Your Own Security Policies

-Satisfy all stakeholder requirements and address multi-layered concerns with centrally orchestrated and automatically enforced firewall.
+Satisfy all stakeholder requirements and address multi-layered concerns with centrally orchestrated and automatically enforced Microservices Firewall.

 Your cloud infrastructure does not exist in a vacuum.
 As such, it doesn’t make sense to build cloud policies that relate to scenarios without considering the context.
 Alcide allows you to build dynamic, multi-variable security policies that take into account the circumstances playing out on the application level.
 You can detect every application in your network as well as the activities transpiring within them and you can tailor security and provisioning policies accordingly.